Twisted Superfields: Masses and Mixing of Observed Particles

 The first, second, and third generation up-type quarks correspond to the first, second and third rows and columns of the up-type quark matrix.
 To a first approximation, the third-generation quark is just the top quark and its mass is approximately:

-Recalling the convention from eq \eqref{GrindEQ__2_21_} that fields with a tilde are Hermitian conjugates of left-chiral quarks while those without one are right-chiral quarks, it can be seen from eq \eqref{GrindEQ__3_14_} that for the third-generation quark, only its left-chiral component interacts with the W boson.
-That allows this model to be consistent with recent top-quark polarization measurements by ATLAS \cite{top-quark-polarization}.
+Recalling the convention from eq \eqref{GrindEQ__2_21_} that fields with a tilde are Hermitian conjugates of left-chiral quarks while those without one are right-chiral quarks, it can be seen from eq \eqref{GrindEQ__3_14_} that for the third-generation quark, only its left-chiral component interacts with the $W$ boson.
+That allows this model to be consistent with top-quark polarization measurements by ATLAS \cite{top-quark-polarization}.

-The first- and second-generation quark interactions with the W boson, however, differ from those of the Standard Model.
-For the second-generation quark, both its left- and right-chiral components interact with the W boson.
-For the first-generation quark, only its right-chiral components interact with the W boson.
-Nuclear beta decay experiments are consistent with the W boson connecting left-chiral protons to left-chiral neutrons.
-If the spin of a proton was primarily just the sum of the spins of its three valence quarks, then the right-chiral W boson interactions of this model's up (and down) quarks would be inconsistent with nuclear beta decay experiments.
-However, the spin of the proton mostly comes from gluons and orbital angular momentum \cite{proton-spin}, so this model's right-chiral interactions are not inconsistent with nuclear beta decay data.
+The first- and second-generation quark interactions with the $W$ boson, however, differ from those of the Standard Model.
+For the second-generation up-type quark (mostly charm), both its left- and right-chiral components interact with the $W$ boson.
+For the first-generation up-type quark (mostly up), only its right-chiral component interacts with the $W$ boson.
+This chiral flipping of the first generation is not ruled out by experiment, since the spin of the proton (and other light hadrons) comes primarily from gluons and orbital angular momentum \cite{pspin1}.
+As a result, it is not possible to experimentally disentangle the spins of up and down quarks from other hadronic spins and thereby verify that only left-handed up and down quarks interact with the $W$ boson.
+This is discussed further in section 5.

-Above in eq \eqref{GrindEQ__3_2_}, it was shown that the magnitude of the vev $\bar{\phi }_{21} $ is approximately determined by the W boson mass and the SU(2) weak coupling constant $g_{2} $.
-In this model, the top quark mass is also determined by $\bar{\phi }_{21}^{} $, but multiplied by the gaugino coupling $\hat{g}$ rather than the weak coupling $g_{2} $ (at the unification scale, these are the same).
-To be consistent with observation, this model would need to show that the difference in the coupling constants $g_{2} $ vs. $\hat{g}$ at the electroweak scale is the amount needed for the model to correctly reproduce both the W boson mass and the top quark mass.
+In eq \eqref{GrindEQ__3_2_}, it was shown that the $W$ boson mass is approximately determined by the vev $\bar{\phi }_{21} $ and the SU(2) weak coupling constant $g_{2} $.
+In this model, the top quark mass is also determined by $\bar{\phi }_{21}$, but multiplied by the gaugino coupling $\hat{g}$ rather than the weak coupling $g_{2} $ (at the unification scale, these are the same).

-To get the actual value for this model's top quark mass, the calculation should be performed to determine how $\hat{g}$ runs in this model as the scale is lowered from the unification scale.
+To get this model's prediction for the top quark mass, the calculation should be performed to determine how $\hat{g}$ runs in this model as the scale is lowered from the unification scale.
 Such a calculation is outside the scope of this paper.